Skip to main content

 Probiotics are not a meaningful weight loss tool on their own.
 Some strains (such as *Lactobacillus gasseri*) show small effects on body fat in studies, but the magnitude is modest.
 For sustainable body composition changes, food quality, protein intake, sleep, and movement always do more than any probiotic.

-Repeated antibiotic exposure early in life is associated with reduced microbial diversity in adulthood, which can show up as more food sensitivities, more autoimmune markers, and harder-to-treat IBS.
+Repeated antibiotic exposure is associated with reduced microbial diversity, which can show up as more food sensitivities, more autoimmune markers, and harder-to-treat IBS.
 Probiotics alone will not reverse that history, but a long-term focus on fiber, fermented foods, and minimal unnecessary antibiotics builds the ecosystem back over years.

 Probiotics interact less with medications than herbal supplements do, but specific interactions exist. *Saccharomyces boulardii* should be used cautiously with antifungals.
 High-dose probiotics can theoretically affect immunosuppressant patients.
 Always review your full medication list before adding a probiotic.